-Proceeds of £61,000 were received from the exit of Snow Hill Developments LLP, representing a gain over opening value of £18,000.
-In addition, the residual holding in Mosaic Spa and Health Clubs Limited, the provider of gym and spa management services, was exited at the end of the summer, generating a minor loss over opening value of £13,000.
+Proceeds of £61,000 were received from the exit of Snow Hill Developments LLP, representing a gain over cost of £18,000.
+In addition, the residual holding in Mosaic Spa and Health Clubs Limited, the provider of gym and spa management services, was exited at the end of the summer, generating minor loss over cost of £11,000.